Trim, County Meath: 20th century and contemporary

-During the Irish War of Independence, local companies of the Irish Republican Army took Trim RIC Barracks, a large structure located on the current site of the Castle Arch Hotel, secured the arms from the barracks and then burnt down the Barracks.
+During the Irish War of Independence, local companies of the Irish Republican Army (IRA) took Trim RIC Barracks, a large structure located on the current site of the Castle Arch Hotel, secured the arms from the barracks and then burnt down the Barracks.
 A large part of the town was burned as a reprisal by the British Crown forces on 26 September 1920.
 The local members were drawn from Trim, Longwood, Ballivor and South Meath in general.
-The Lalor brothers from Castle St. were prominent members as well as the Duignans from High St and the Proctors.
+The Lalor brothers from Castle St. were prominent members of the IRA as well as the Duignans from High St and the Proctors.
 Records of the adventures of the Lalors rest in Navan library and recount the tales of one of the brothers hiding in the recently dug grave of Fr.
 Woods in the churchyard.
 Local memories recall the townspeople sheltering down by the Boyne for a few nights as the Black and Tans and the Auxiliaries burnt out several businesses and the town hall.
 Footage of the burning of J&E Smyth can be viewed on the 'Pathe' website.
 The newspapers reported the burning of the barracks and the subsequent looting and burning of the town and follow-up operations by the local IRA.

-In later years, the Lalors who moved to the house across the road from the old Brothers school had a collection of memorabilia from those years including: letters from Collins sent from Frongoch (they kept the originals and forward duplicates to HQ), Éamon de Valera's slippers and a Tricolour made by Constance Markievicz (with her name embroidered) that was to fly over the GPO during the 1916 Easter Rising.
+In later years, the Lalors who moved to the house across the road from the old Brothers school had a collection of memorabilia from those years including letters from Michael Collins sent from Frongoch (they kept the originals and forward duplicates to HQ), Éamon de Valera's slippers and a Tricolour made by Constance Markievicz (with her name embroidered) that was to fly over the GPO during the 1916 Easter Rising.
 Their whereabouts now are unknown but photographs of their existence are on file in Navan library.

 A new bridge was built on the Boyne in the 1980s to divert heavy traffic from the town.
 This was then enhanced by the construction, in stages, of an inner relief road, which now makes it possible for heavy traffic to achieve a complete by-pass of the town.
-The Watergate bridge was replaced in 2005.
+The Watergate Bridge was replaced in 2005.

-As part of the Civil Service decentralization plan of the Irish government, Trim was chosen as the location of the headquarters for the state body known as the Office of Public Works.
-The movement of this state administration function to Trim resulted in Trim being the first location outside of Dublin to complete a decentralization move.
+As part of the Civil Service decentralisation plan of the Irish government, Trim was chosen as the location of the headquarters for the state body known as the Office of Public Works.
+The movement of this state administration function to Trim resulted in Trim being the first location outside of Dublin to complete a decentralisation move.